 Our ACGME accredited Surgical Critical Care Fellowship is a one-year, multi-disciplinary program that provides a robust, broad-based training in the heart of Asheville, NC.
-Mission Hospital is an accredited Level II Trauma Center that serves as the main tertiary care center for all of Western Northern Carolina, rendering it one of the busiest hospitals in the state.
+Mission Hospital is an accredited Level I Trauma Center that serves as the main tertiary care center for all of Western Northern Carolina, rendering it one of the busiest hospitals in the state.
 The 20-bed Surgical and Trauma ICU provides exposure to a wide variety of pathologies including severely injured trauma, complex general surgery, surgical oncology, hepatobiliary, vascular, Ob/Gyn, and neuro-critical care patients.

 Our Surgical Critical Care fellowship program provides an invaluable, hands-on, educational opportunity to learn from our exceptional faculty, which consists of Trauma and Acute Care Surgeons who are all board certified in Surgical Critical Care.
 In addition to gaining proficiency in managing critically ill patients, there are also many opportunities to expand teaching skills with residents and medical students, as well as research opportunities and the option to participate in national meetings.
 Last, but not least, there is access to a world-class simulation lab with structured support.